priyanshuharshbodhi1/InsightFlow/README.md

-# Zapfeed
+# InsightFlow

-[Zapfeed](https://zapfeed.xyz) is a SaaS application designed for business owners to effortlessly collect, analyze, and act on customer feedback using the power of AI.
-With Zapfeed, you can gain valuable insights into customer sentiments, streamline your feedback processes, and enhance customer satisfaction.
+[InsightFlow](https://insightflow.xyz) is a SaaS application designed for business owners to effortlessly collect, analyze, and act on customer feedback using the power of AI.
+With InsightFlow, you can gain valuable insights into customer sentiments, streamline your feedback processes, and enhance customer satisfaction.

 ## Features